icann/czds-api-client-python/README.md

 This utility supports authenticating with AWS in the following ways:
 * AWS instance profiles
-* AWS profiles defined in ~/.aws/creentials
+* AWS profiles defined in ~/.aws/credentials
 * AWS IAM keys

 AWS authentication parameters are configured in `config.yml`.
-In order to use an instace profile ensure that `aws.iam.profile`, `aws.iam.access_key_id`, and `aws.iam.secret_access_key` are set to `null`.
+In order to use an instance profile ensure that `aws.iam.profile`, `aws.iam.access_key_id`, and `aws.iam.secret_access_key` are set to `null`.
 If you want to specify an instance profile just set `aws.iam.profile` to the name of the desired AWS profile you want to use. `aws.iam.access_key_id` and `aws.iam.secret_access_key` should be set to `null` and will be ignored in favor of the AWS authentication profile if specified.
 In order to use AWS access keys `aws.iam.profile` should be set to `null`.

 CloudWatch metrics
 ------------------